-Average annual temperature has increased 2.7°F since 1900.
-Warming is particularly evident as an increase in very warm nights and a below-average occurrence of very cold nights over the past three decades.
-Under a higher emissions pathway, historically unprecedented warming is projected by the end of the 21st century.
+Temperatures in Utah have risen more than 2.5°F since the beginning of the 20th century.
+Warming is particularly evident in the increase of very warm nights and a below average occurrence of very cold nights over the past three decades.
+Under a higher emissions pathway, historically unprecedented warming is projected to continue through this century.

 Key Message 2

 Droughts are a serious threat in this water-scarce state.
 The intensity of naturally occurring droughts and the frequency and severity of wildfires are projected to increase in Utah.

 Key Message 3

 It is projected that more winter precipitation will fall as rain instead of snow, which will decrease the snowpack water storage.
 The number and magnitude of extreme precipitation events are projected to increase, which could increase the risk of flooding.

 Utah is a geographically diverse state with forested, mountainous, and desert regions.
 It has a varied climate due to its inland continental location and wide range of topography.
 Elevations across the state range from approximately 2,500 feet in the Virgin River Valley to 13,500 feet in the Uinta Mountains.
 Based on records from long-term stations, average (1991–2020 normals) temperatures in the mountains are around 20°F during the winter months, while lower elevations in the southern portion of the state frequently experience days over 100°F during the summer.
 In the northern part of the state, the Great Salt Lake has a moderating effect on temperatures in its vicinity.
 The hottest year on record for Utah was 1934 with an annual average temperature of 51.3°F, followed by 2012 with an annual average temperature of 50.9°F.